EggScheme/eggscheme.github.io/index.md

 As soon as the compiler is sufficiently efficient and produces sufficiently efficient code, the implementation of R6RS will begin.
-Once the the R6RS implementation is stable, the implementation will be extended to support the good parts of R7RS and many SRFIs as well.
+Once the R6RS implementation is stable, the implementation will be extended to support the good parts of R7RS and many SRFIs as well.

 License